phillycc/phillycc.github.io/_posts/2016-01-30-patient-dashboard.md

 In addition to getting their complete prescription history, patients can track their drug shipments in real-time via FedEx tracking.
 They can also watch detailed images and instructional videos specific to their medication.

 ### Biggest accomplishments
-Being the driving force behind the company's first-ever patient portal, I was required to wear a variety of different hats.
-More than 2,000 BioPlus patients have registered for online access to their medical data.
-Securing the website and patient health information (PHI) was a top-priority and was confirmed successfully via third-party penetration testing.
+* Was the driving force behind the company's first-ever patient portal
+* More than 2,100 BioPlus patients have accessed their medical data online
+* With security a top-priority, the site has passed periodic third-party penetration testing

 ### Technologies used
 * HTML5